ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 With these operations as building blocks, you can construct an endless range of string processing procedures when cleaning your data.

-We won't dive further into these methods here, but I encourage you to read through ["Working with Text Data"](http://pandas.pydata.org/pandas-docs/stable/text.html) in the Pandas online documentation, or to refer to the resources listed in *Further Resources*.
+We won't dive further into these methods here, but I encourage you to read through ["Working with Text Data"](http://pandas.pydata.org/pandas-docs/stable/text.html) in the Pandas online documentation, or to refer to the resources listed in *Further resources*.

 ### Example: recipe database